araaaik/flow_timer/docs/accent-usage.md

 - Keep accent changes scoped to accent elements; avoid changing neutral containers.
 - Preserve Tailwind hover/focus/transition classes; layer inline styles for color only.
 - Centralize any new inline hooks by updating this document with file references to maintain a single source of truth.
+- For Settings Panel: Use the centralized CSS classes (`.settings-active-button`, `.settings-active-toggle`, `.settings-action-button`) for automatic accent color application.

+## Centralized Settings Panel System

+The Settings Panel now uses a centralized approach for accent colors:

+**CSS Variables:**
+- `--accent-color`: Current accent color hex value
+- `--accent-color-hover`: Slightly transparent version for hover effects

+**Standardized Classes:**
+- `.settings-active-button`: For active menu buttons (Timer Mode, Break Type, etc.)
+- `.settings-active-toggle`: For active toggle switches
+- `.settings-action-button`: For action buttons (Save, Add, etc.)

+**Benefits:**
+- New settings elements automatically inherit correct accent colors
+- No need for manual inline styling
+- Consistent behavior across all settings components
+- Easy maintenance and updates

+**Usage:**
+Simply apply the appropriate class to new settings elements, and they will automatically use the current accent color.